HarshMondal/brain-tumor-detection-system/README.md

 ├── notebooks/             # Jupyter notebook with ML model code ├── README.md              # Project documentation
 ├── requirements.txt       # Dependencies for the Flask back-end
-└── .gitignore             # Files to ignore in the repository